Spectral dissection of finite rank perturbations of normal operators: BISHOP PROPERTIES ON THE MODEL SPACE AND DECOMPOSABILITY

 A linear and bounded operator $T$ acting on a Banach space $X$ is called {\it decomposable}, if for every finite open cover of its spectrum \beqn \sigma(T) \subset \cup_{j=1}^n U_j, \neqn there are $T$-invariant subspaces $X_j \subset X, \ \ 1 \leq j \leq n,$ with the properties \beqn X = X_1 + X_2 + \ldots + X_n, \neqn and

-Note that the above decomposition is not a direct sum, nor there are bounded linear projections onto its terms. {\colorblue Later on it was proved that only open covers with two sets suffice for the decomposability condition. } Examples are all classes of operators possessing a spectral measure, and beyond, for instance operators admitting a functional calculus with smooth functions.
+Note that the above decomposition is not a direct sum, nor there are bounded linear projections onto its terms.
+Later on it was proved that only open covers with two sets suffice for the decomposability condition.

+Examples are all classes of operators possessing a spectral measure, and beyond, for instance operators admitting a functional calculus with smooth functions.

 A decomposable operator $T \in L(X)$ has the {\it single valued extension property}: for every open set $U \subset \C$ and any vector valued analytic function $f \in {\mathcal O}(U,X)$, $(z I - T)f(z) = 0, \ \ z \in U,$ implies $f = 0$.
 As soon as an operator $T \in L(X)$ has the single valued extension property, one can speak without ambiguity about the localized spectrum $\sigma_x(T)$ of $T$ with respect to a vector $x \in X$, defined as the smallest closed subset of the complex plane allowing the localized resolvent $(z I - T)^{-1} x$ to have an analytic continuation on its complement \cite{CF}.